lostcrowgames/Essential-Unity-Scripts/README.md

 - `NavmeshKnockback.cs`: a script that applies a knockback force to a navmesh agent.
 - `ScaleDownOverTime.cs`: a script that scales down an object over a specified duration.
 - `WallClippingPrevention.cs`: a script that prevents objects from clipping through walls.
+- `Billboard`: a script that makes the game object face the main camera.
+- `DestroyAfterDuration`: a script that destroys the game object after a set duration.
+- `FollowTarget`

 ## Getting Started